 Mode of instruction

-The course will center on plenary sessions for each of the main themes where the course theory is introduced, a rock practical led by Naturalis geologist, dr. Leo Kriegsman, and practical and theoretical assignments.
+The course will center on plenary sessions for each of the main themes where the course theory is introduced, an excursion to Naturalis in Leiden, and practical and theoretical assignments.
 Each of the three main parts will have a two week timeslot during which the targets for each theme will be introduced, and time will be divided over classroom teaching, and work on assignments.
 During week 7 the focus will be on finalizing the assignments, presentations and assessment.

-The Plate tectonics experiment (Includes a short written report), 15%, weeks 2-3
+The plate tectonics experiment (Includes a short written report), 30%, weeks 2 – 3;

 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.